Virginia’s Reproductive Freedom Amendment

 • Hospital and clinic closures, particularly in non-Medicaid expansion states

-• Conservative cultural environments restricting sex education and reproductive choices
+• Restrictive local policies limiting sex education and reproductive options

 Key forms of oppression: